vikgilmuc/shapp/README.md

 WebApp for smiley-homes.at
 v.0.0

-The idea of this WebApp is to take the content from a Joomla! throught a Web-Service component,
+The idea of this WebApp is to take the content from a Joomla! throught a Web-Service AJAX component,
 	parse into a JSON object and bind the content with knockout.

 The first commit is only HTML content